2004 Audi A2 review: Retro Road Test

 Audi A2 RRT

-Low weight means the 90hp diesel Audi A2 feels a lot quicker than you’d expect – and faster than its 10.9-second 0-62mph time would suggest.
+Low weight means the 90hp diesel Audi A2 feels a lot quicker than you’d expect – and faster than its 10.9-second 0-62mph time suggests.

 It’s a really fun car to drive around town, with light steering and a tight turning circle.
 Our biggest criticism, and the biggest issue in its day (apart from the price), is its ultra-firm ride.
 Still, that does translate into a car that handles surprisingly well out of town.
 On motorways, it’s still sprightly enough, if not particularly quiet.